Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 Here is a fictitious scenario that plays out in life every day:

 Jenna, a new employee, liked her boss at first.
 He seemed charming and outgoing.
-She soon felt uncomfortable, however, when she heard Mike bragging about his accomplishments to her co-workers.
-She noticed that he always kept his cell phone on in case customers called, even on his brief lunch breaks and after hours, and bragged abut his dedication.
-Jenna found that his stories didn't match the information she heard from customers and her written files.
+However, she soon felt uncomfortable when she heard Mike bragging about his accomplishments and his workaholic ways to her co-workers.
+Jenna found that his stories didn't match the information she had from customers and her written files.

 One day, Mike boasted to some other staff members that he now had 40 clients.
-Before she could stop herself, Jenna blurted out, "but the records show you only have 20."
+Before she could stop herself, Jenna blurted: "But the records show you only have 20 clients."
 Mike gave her a dirty look and ignored her.

 A Biblical Example of Narcissism

-Daniel prayed to God for guidance and praised Him when He gave him the interpretation of the dream.
+Daniel prayed to God for guidance.
+He praised God for giving him the interpretation of the dream.
 Daniel went before the king and told him what the dreams meant.
 He was thoroughly grounded in his life as an Israelite who obeyed God.

 In the same way, we need to be in a state of obedience and submission to God when facing the challenge of dealing with narcissists.
-It is easy to reach for a phone to call a friend or dig in a self-help book, but what we really need is to spend some time on our knees to seek God's guidance.
+It is easy to reach for a phone to call a friend or dig into a self-help book, but what we really need is to do is to spend some time on our knees seeking God's guidance.

 Narcissists can be very dangerous when crossed.
-We need to understand f how narcissists think and operate as well commit to a lot of time to prayer for the wisdom to know how to handle them.
+We need to understand how narcissists think and operate and commit ourselves to a lot of time in prayer for the wisdom to know how to handle them.

 When the guards came for Daniel, he talked to them with "wisdom and tact."
 Like Daniel, we need to be wise with our words and actions around narcissists.
 Many narcissists are very angry people who retaliate on impulse without considering the consequences.
 They believe they are entitled to act in whatever way they choose, no matter how outrageous.
 Our wise words could make them reconsider their harmful behavior.

 In the end, God does bring down the proud.
-Of the seven things that God detests, Proverbs 6:16-17 lists haughty eyes first.
+Of the seven things God detests, haughty eyes are listed first (Proverbs 6:16-17).
 God hates pride and arrogance (Proverbs 8:13).

-God says that the proud will fall one day.
-We have to be careful that we don't fall with them by becoming angry and vengeful ourselves.
+God says that the proud will fall one day (Proverbs 16:18).
+We must be careful that we don't fall with them by becoming angry and vengeful ourselves.
 In the end, we should feel compassion for these lost souls and pray for them as Jesus commanded.

 Echo Apologetics from Kansas City on October 17, 2019: